 Exposed to darkness for longer periods of time, it is hard to remain optimistic.
 A bad situation always looks worse at night.
 Under the influence of darkness we are driven to make decisions we later regret.
 When God created light He overpowered the darkness – we always need to remember that.
 Holding on to the Lord we are able to see in the dark.
 He has a way for us.

 Jesus is asking us: What is important to us?
 Where do we put our time and energy?
 Do we invest ourselves fully into amassing transient treasures?
-This kind of wealth is disappointing to say the least.
-Material blessings are just that: material.
-In worse case scenarios they deprave us, they hold us hostage and they don’t give us the kind of satisfaction our soul is looking for.
+This kind of wealth is disappointing, to say the least.
+Materialism does not give us the kind of satisfaction our soul is looking for.

-God treasures us; His love for us is timeless – and ideally this goes both ways.
-The treasure trove of His love is not subject to rust; and nobody can steal His love away from us – not now, not ever.
+Our God treasures us; His love for us is timeless – and ideally this goes both ways.
+The treasure trove of His love is not subject to rust; and nobody can take His love away from us – not now, not ever.